sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 ![dev-workflows](images/dev-workflow-p4-saithrift.svg)
 ## Incremental test-case development
 Once you have stable P4 code, `libsai` and a saithrift client/server framework, you can start the switch and sai-thrift server, then develop test-cases interactively.
 The figure above illustrates this process in the lower-right corner.
-You can edit and save saithrift tests (PTF or Pytest) and run selected, or all tests, interactively from inside the saithrift-client container.
+You can edit and save saithrift tests (PTF or Pytest)in your host PC's workspace; save the files; then run selected, or all tests, interactively from inside the saithrift-client container.
 See [Developer: Run tests selectively from `bash` inside saithrift-client container](README-saithrift.md#developer-run-tests-selectively-from-bash-inside-saithrift-client-container) for details.

 # Make Target Summary
 The tables below summarize the most important `make` targets for easy reference.
 You can click on a link to jump to further explanations.
 Not all make targets are shown.
 See the [Makefile](Makefile) to learn more.